Courtesy car insurance cover

 What is a courtesy car?

-A courtesy car is a replacement vehicle provided by your insurance provider or garage while your car is being repaired.
+A courtesy car is a temporary replacement vehicle provided by your insurance provider or garage to use while your car is being repaired.
 It can be a lifesaver if you depend on your car to get around.

 You’ll typically get a courtesy car if your vehicle is damaged in an accident and needs to go into a garage for repairs.
 In most cases, you’ll still receive a courtesy car even if the accident was your fault.